SoftwareAG/cumulocity-sample-react-library/README.md

  npm run build
  ```

- 18. All the generated assets will be put into lib folder.
+ 18. All the generated assets will be put into lib folder and a .tgz file will be created.
  19. Login to npm.
 Then run the command npm publish.
  20. We publish the package and use it from another application.